Hannah Baxter: Series 2

+Series 3

 In the third season, Hannah prepares to publish her next novel, for which her first from the previous season was a success.
 Her publisher, Duncan, encourages her to choose more outlandish clients, with even more odd sexual fetishes, to make an even better story for her next book.
 Meanwhile, Hannah's sister Jackie decides to crash at Hannah's flat after a fall out with her husband, potentially interfering with Hannah's life as Belle.
 As the third season progresses, she becomes involved with her publisher.
-She tries to deny these feelings and a longing for a relationship, but after he claims to accepts her life as Belle, despite her claim to have been with one thousand and thirty six men, she decides to give it a go (albeit slowly).
+She tries to deny these feelings and a longing for a relationship, but after he claims to accepts her life as Belle, she decides to give it a go.

 During Bambi's wedding, Bambi reveals that she has slept with Duncan who called himself Richard.
 Hannah confronts Duncan who says that as she sleeps with other men, he can sleep with other women and they never said they were exclusive.
 Hannah angrily replies that it's her job, it's different, and he said he accepted that.
 Hannah then breaks up with him.
 As a form of revenge, she writes the last chapter of her book about him, a man addicted to using escorts, and sends it to everyone at the publishing house.
 She then accepts an offer from Stephanie to spend two weeks in Mauritius with a client.
 As she is getting on the plane, Ben calls her and says he wants them to be a couple, as he fully accepts her for what she is and always has.
 He tells her to go off, see the world, have adventures, but come back to him.

+Series 4

-When she returns from Mauritius, Hannah has purchased her own townhouse, remarking: "every London girl's dream – my own front door".
-However, her happiness is marred when Stephanie is imprisoned, resulting in her daughter Poppy having to stay with Hannah for an indefinite amount of time.
+When she returns from Mauritius, Hannah has purchased her own townhouse.
+However, her happiness is married when Stephanie is imprisoned, resulting in her daughter Poppy having to stay with Hannah for an indefinite amount of time.
 Hannah also, has to take on Stephanie's role as madam of the business whilst she is away, and continues to be an escort, whilst being in a relationship with Ben.
-A client, Harry, takes a strong liking to Belle and his predatory, aggressive nature appeals to her.
-He tells her frequently that she should leave Ben for him as he can fully satisfy her.
+A client, Harry, takes a strong liking to Belle.
+He tells her frequently that she should leave Ben for him.
 Ben eventually admits that Belle's career is damaging their relationship and he gives her an ultimatum.
-In the series finale she realises she cannot leave her job and that Ben deserves a more genuine relationship.
+In the series finale she realizes she cannot leave her job and that Ben deserves a more genuine relationship.
 Belle breaks up with Ben and walks off into the night, avoiding Harry as she goes and deciding to move on with her life.